 Table of Contents [+/-]

-Optionally, you can create time zone tables to enable recognition of named time zones.
-For instructions, see mysql_tzinfo_to_sql — Load the Time Zone Tables.
+Optionally, populate time zone tables to enable recognition of named time zones.
+For instructions, see MySQL Server Time Zone Support.

 When you are ready to create additional user accounts, you can find information on the MySQL access control system and account management in Chapter 4, The MySQL Access Privilege System, and Chapter 5, MySQL User Account Management.